geoshoouh/install-k8s-on-rpi4/README.md

 ```
 systemctl enable --now sshd
 ```
-*NOTE: if you're running OL9 you will have to go to /etc/ssh/sshd_config and ensure that `PermitRootLogin` is uncommented and set to `yes` for ssh as root with password to work*
+*NOTE: if you're running OL9 you will have to go to /etc/ssh/sshd_config and ensure that `PermitRootLogin` is uncommented and set to `yes` for ssh as root with password to work.
+Restart sshd afterward.*

 ## Install Container Runtime